 15. Imagine that students in a city such as Perth are to be asked to volunteer to help in an ecological monitoring program before and after the opening of a new water desalination plant.

 Write an information leaflet to encourage the students’ participation.
-It should explain the environmental issue, why this new research is necessary and the information will be gathered.
+It should explain the environmental issue, why this new research is necessary and how the information will be gathered.
 It should be about one page long.

 (12 marks)